How To Be An Ethical Shopper

 As an ethical business, I invest in ethical packaging.
 It's Made in America.
 It's recycled.
 It's recyclable.
 Yes, even my tissue paper.
 A typical shipment costs me around $2.50 just in boxes, filling, and labels.
 And while eating up to $36.50 every time someone changes their mind may not sound like a lot to you, add that up and it's really tough on small businesses when consistently taking those kinds of losses on every return.

 This isn't to say that you shouldn't return things - you should absolutely get something that you love the fit and feel, and if it doesn't work for any number of possible reasons, of course you shouldn't be stuck with it.
-And I definitely know that a lot of returns are simply because online shopping can be challenging, and very reasonable to not know how something will look in person or on you until you've tried it on.
+And I definitely know that a lot of returns are simply because online shopping can be challenging, and it's very reasonable to not know how something will look in person or on you until you've tried it on.
 What I am saying is that ethical shoppers do their due diligence - they make sure to read the product descriptions and check the size chart so they know what to expect, and make sure to buy things they actually really want, and really would like to keep, and really can afford.

 MADE TO ORDER MEANS MADE FOR YOU